 For starters, it does not require a significant commitment of time.
 Just five minutes a day can produce results.
 Find a quiet place and just focus on your breathing.
 You can use a variety of meditation apps to help guide you (my favorite is “Headspace.”).
 Or get out of your routine and take a walk — without any electronic device — and focus on what’s going on around you.

 You don’t need to be an experienced yogi or practiced meditator, just dedicate some time to be still and quiet the noise of life around you.
 The best time for me is first thing in the morning, and I have adopted Hal Elrod’s “Miracle Mornings.”
 As I have previously written, this has revolutionized my life, focus, and happiness each and every day.
 However, there are many other options to incorporate mindfulness into your life.
 Here are some others.

 The key is that you find whatever works best for you.
 And it might take a few attempts at trial and error to find your sweet spot.
 Don’t give up, though.
 What’s going on right here and right now is too good to miss.

-Kevin Snyder is a husband, father, and an attorney at Snyder Law, PC in Irvine, California.
+Kevin Snyder is a husband, father, and an Orange County estate planning attorney and elder law attorney at Snyder Law, PC in Irvine, California.
 He has a passion for educating others about estate planning, veterans issues, and how to protect what matters most.
 He’s all about family, his community, and paying it forward by sharing his own life journey and the tips he’s learned along the way.